Trending Topics

 | READ NEXT: Protecting high-profile figures: A police plan for preventing targeted attacks

 Officials said the shooter is believed to have fired from the roof of a campus building overlooking the courtyard where Kirk was speaking before fleeing.
-Multiple active crime scenes are being processed, including the shooting location and possible escape routes.
+Multiple active crime scenes were being processed, including the shooting location and possible escape routes.

 The shooting prompted a swift lockdown and evacuation of the campus, which will remain closed through Sept.
 14. About 3,000 people had gathered for the outdoor event.
 Six university police officers were stationed at the event, alongside Kirk’s private security detail.